PixelTortoise/yt-vid-downloader/README.md

 # How to use

-Run the .py or .exe file, it will generate a links.txt, you put the filetype and video links that you want to download, the format of the file is below
+Run the .py or .exe file, it will generate a links.txt, you put the filetype video links, and even playlist links that you want to download, the format of the file is below

 (file format, either mp3 or mp4)
 links